 2. Set and Stick to a Schedule

-Since you are not confined to traditional hours or a traditional office, make sure you don't just wing it.
-Time goes by really fast, so if you don't structure your time accordingly, you can look up and not have accomplished much.
-It is important that you set and stick to a schedule.
-Whether you decide to work eight hours straight through or break it up into different segments of the day, it is important that whatever time you have allocated for work is dedicated to just that . . . work!
+Since you're not confined to traditional hours or a traditional office, make sure you don't just wing it.
+Time goes by quickly, so if you don't structure your time accordingly, you can look up and not have accomplished much.
+It's important to set and stick to a schedule.
+Whether you decide to work eight hours straight through or break it up into different segments of the day, it is important that whatever time you allocate for work is dedicated to just that . . . work!
 Make sure that your work schedule matches with your natural schedule as well.
 If you do your best work in the morning, set up work time to coincide with this.
 If you work better at night, allow your schedule to fit accordingly.

 3. Remove Unnecessary Distraction

 As a society that feels that it needs to be plugged in at all times, it's easy to lose focus on social media, picking up the latest headlines, or simply interacting with your Facebook friends.
 That's why it's important to turn off your phone when you need to work without distraction.
 Create a schedule for when you will check your email.
 Shut off any notifications you have on your phone or computer to assure that something unimportant doesn't sidetrack you.
 If possible, shut off the internet.
 Removing unnecessary distractions will allow you to stay focused and productive while working remotely.

 Your mood can be influenced by many things: TV, the weather, and what you ate for breakfast are just some examples.
 Music also has a big influence on how you feel.
 If you decide to listen to tunes as you work, make sure that you choose sounds that are uplifting and keep you positive.

 5. Set Boundaries For Your Family and Friends